MileHacker Logo

 Public Transportation Overview

-Livorno's public transportation system consists mainly of an urban and suburban bus network, operated by Autolinee Toscane.
+Livorno's public transportation system consists mainly of an urban and suburban bus network, run by Autolinee Toscane.
 Unlike larger Italian cities, Livorno does not have a metro or tram system.
 The buses effectively connect various neighborhoods, the city center, the train station, and coastal areas.

 Bus routes cover the entire city, providing connections to popular tourist areas, residential zones, and transit points.
 Route maps are available at major bus stops, the Livorno tourist information office, and on the Autolinee Toscane website.
 Using online tools like Google Maps is generally reliable for planning specific routes and checking real-time bus locations.